Whether you have a recipe that calls for a dry white wine, or you’re looking for a bottle to drink, you’ve got options.

 Not All Wines that Taste Sweet Have Residual Sugar

-High acid, fruity white wines can come across as sweet because of their fruit intensity.
-These dry white wines include bottles like Riesling, Chenin Blanc, Torrontes, and Grüner Veltliner.
+High acid and fruity, aromatic white wines can come across as sweet because of their fruit intensity.
+These dry white wines include bottles like Riesling, Sauvignon Blanc, Torrontes, and Grüner Veltliner.

 5 Good Strategies to Pick Dry White Wines